 AAC systems provide an active means of communication, which tends to improve verbal speech.
 The process of learning the meaning of one word, then increasing their single word vocabulary, and then combining words together to make phrases and sentences helps children with autism reach the goal of independent, spontaneous communication.

-The auditory output of AAC devices provide sensory feedback to help the child develop his receptive and expressive language skills.
+The auditory output of AAC devices provide sensory feedback to help the child develop their receptive and expressive language skills.

 Is my child ready?